How to Import Food Products into India

 In addition to the above documents, the additional documents may also be required on a case to case basis:

-- Import Permit issued by Ministry of Agriculture, Government of India in case of primary agriculture produce/ horticultural produce;
+- Import Permit issued by the Ministry of Agriculture, Government of India in case of primary agriculture produce/ horticultural produce;

 - Sanitary Import Permit issued by Department of Animal Husbandry, Government of India in case of livestock products;